joewn22/web-template/README.md

-# JoanCo
+# Web Template

-JoanCo is a digital consultancy focused on building modern, sustainable software solutions for organizations that value long-term impact.
+This is a remix run, typescript template for starting new projects.